joeyshuttleworth/NumbaIDA/README.md

 <!--- [![Product Name Screen Shot][product-screenshot]](https://example.com) --->

 NumbaIDA is a Python package allowing you to quickly solve Differential Algebraic Equation (DAE) problems in Numba JIT compiled functions using the LLNL SUNDIALS IDA solver.
+The code borrows heavilty from [NumbdaLSODA](https://github.com/Nicholaswogan/NumbaLSODA) but uses IDA instead of LSODA (thank you!)

 DAEs may be thought of a a system of ordinary differential equations (ODEs) with some additional constraints.
 For example, consider the linear sytem